allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Weird response

 JSON is widely used as a part of communication standard between microservices.
-In client code we often use some automagic features that map JSON to business object (for example, [Jackson](http://jackson.codehaus.org/)).
+In client code we often use some automagic features that map JSON to a business object (for example, [Jackson](http://jackson.codehaus.org/)).
-There is no explicit conversion, we just call `readEntity` method giving as an argument a class that we want as an response, annotations on this class do the rest.
+There is no explicit conversion, we just call `readEntity` method giving as an argument a class that we want as a response, annotations on this class do the rest.
 Because simplicity — it is easy to forget that assumption that server always returns JSON mappable to our business object is only a good belief.
 There are many reasons to fail here, like errors in implementation, misconfiguration or hardware failures.
-This can even be cause of failure during error handling, when you want to read detailed error message from response.
+This can even be a cause of failure during error handling when you want to read detailed error message from the response.
 I saw the situation where JSON with error message was expected, but server returned 404 with HTML.
 The effect was an unhandled exception thrown in error handling routine.

 Wiremock gives us out-of-the-box possibility to inject this kind of failures.
-In details it is described on [Simulating Faults](http://wiremock.org/simulating-faults.html) page.
+In details, it is described on [Simulating Faults](http://wiremock.org/simulating-faults.html) page.
 You can choose between 3 kinds of bad responses: completely empty response, 200 OK response with garbage body or totally random data.
-Let's test all three cases, thanks to compact Spock syntax you need only few lines of code:
+Let's test all three cases, thanks to compact Spock syntax you need only a few lines of code:

 ```groovy
 @Unroll